-PGB 5641 MORPHOGENESIS
+MORPHOGENESIS

-PREAMBLE: This course is to inculcate in students the appreciation of architectural marvel of plants and to explore the various developmental stages involved in it.
+This course is to inculcate in students the appreciation of architectural marvel of plants and to explore the various developmental stages involved in it.
 The types of building blocks and the engineering mechanisms involved in tissue assembly and organ development would be unraveled.
 The innate message and its communication at the cellular level is explored.
 The vegetative growth and the reproductive ability of the immobile entity as plants would be studied at the experimental level.

-- i. understand plant as a composite life form made of genetically identical and functionally different distinctive cells and cell types derived from a simple process of cell division which through a coordinated design is able to provide attributes to an autotrophic mode of life. - ii. comprehend shoot apical meristem (SAM) as a transient entity derived from zygote which with its developmental potential is able to sensitively respond to the cues of space and time to offer a regulated contribution to plant development in consonance with environmental stimuli - iii. gain insights on the dynamics of growth, mechanics of cell expansion, cytoskeletal controls, vacuolization, cell maturation and cytodifferentiation with a an intent of suitably tinkering these microporocesses of development with a utility value - iv. resolve the most fascinating process of flower development in plants with a modularized approach of analyzing floral induction, development of the various floral organs and anthesis the processes of post pollination-fertilization changes can be suitably intervened and interceded to suit market interest - v. get reinforced with the biophysical principles in understanding the growth dynamics that on elucidation of pattern formation students will be carrying out practical and applied experiments in plant morphogenesis.
+- i. understand plant as a composite life form made of genetically identical and functionally different distinctive cells and cell types. - ii. comprehend shoot apical meristem (SAM) as a transient entity and its developmental potential to the cues of space, time and environmental stimuli - iii. gain insights on the dynamics of growth, mechanics of cell expansion, cell maturation and differentiation. - iv. resolve the most fascinating process of flower and anthesis processes of pollination, post-fertilization changes. - v. get reinforced with the biophysical principles in understanding the growth dynamics, pattern formation and applied experiments in plant morphogenesis.